MartinLNoel/Basics/README.md

 # Basics
-Created a function that takes an int and uses that int as the range.
+Created a function that takes an int as a parameter and uses that int as the range.
 Made a variable that counts up to that number.
 While counting up there is an if statement checking whether the countUp number is divisible by 3 or 5.
 If it is, it adds it to another variable called sum.